 Continuing on from the popularity of holiday and leisure wear, beach pajamas were a popular item in a woman’s wardrobe during this time.

 Adapted from lounging pajamas, these were worn whilst promenading along the seafront.
 They often featured incredibly wide legs, which had the advantage of allowing the wearer to stay cool in hot weather, and of course, of being incredibly comfortable to wear.
-They were usually made from cottons, plain, striped, printed, sometimes with contrasting colors.
+They were usually made from cotton, plain, striped, printed, sometimes with contrasting colors.

 An afternoon dress is a frock a woman would have donned instead of her house dress if she needed to leave the house.
 These were smarter and more fitted than a housedress, featuring more stylistic detailing.
-Early examples of afternoon dresses would have been long and sleek, with the hemline hitting mid-calf.
+Early examples of afternoon or tea dresses would have been long and sleek, with the hemline hitting mid-calf.
 The waist would be defined through the addition of a belt, or clever fabric paneling.

 As mentioned previously, the focus of the dress would be on the neckline and shoulders, although the skirt too would have interesting subtle details.
 Skirts were cut on the bias creating movement and fluidity, and often featured pleats, panels in ‘V’ shapes or godets.